Close

 Banks

 The Central Bank of the UAE regulates banks, so they offer security and transparency in mortgage transactions.
 If the borrower is an existing bank customer, obtaining a loan through that particular bank would be easier and faster.
 Banks also offer better interest rates and payment terms to existing customers.
-They offer mortgage products based on customer's needs and preferences.
+They offer mortgage products based on customers' needs and preferences.
 Some of the best banking institutions for acquiring a mortgage in Dubai are:

 • Mashreq Bank